MicrosoftDocs/fabric-docs/docs/real-time-analytics/kusto-query-set.md

 ## Connect to a database

 Queries run in the context of a database.
-To connect to a database or switch the database associated with any tab in the KQL queryset, select a database from the dropdown.
+To connect to a database or switch the database associated with any tab in the KQL Queryset, select a database from the dropdown.

 :::image type="content" source="media/kusto-query-set/connect-database.png" alt-text="Screenshot of connecting to a database.":::